 Ms. Breiseth has taught both English and Spanish as foreign languages and spent a year in Ecuador teaching English to graduate students with the educational exchange program WorldTeach.
 Ms. Breiseth received her Bachelor’s Degree in English with a Minor in Latin American Studies from Cornell University in Ithaca, NY.
 She lives in Arlington, VA with her husband and daughter.

-Ashley is a Senior Digital Producer at WETA Learning Media , and has produced and written award-winning programs for the Reading Rockets Launching Young Readers series, has an in-depth knowledge of the Drupal content management system, and manages the video library on AdLit.
+Ashley is a Senior Digital Producer at WETA Learning Media .
+She has produced and written award-winning programs for the Reading Rockets Launching Young Readers series and has an in-depth knowledge of the Drupal content management system.

 3939 Campbell Avenue

 Note: Messages are the property of WETA Learning Media.
 We reserve the right to excerpt or reprint comments on our sites in perpetuity at our sole discretion.
 If you would prefer your comments to be completely anonymous, please let us know in your message.